norbertszsor/Sparkle.Web/README.md

    Access the application at [http://localhost:4200/](http://localhost:4200/).

-2. Explore the live version at [https://sparkle-web.onrender.com/](https://sparkle-web.onrender.com/).

-3. Use the interface to perform energy usage forecasting based on provided data.
+2. Use the interface to perform energy usage forecasting based on provided data.

 ## Deployment